caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

 * **gshare** : replace concatenation with a better hash function
 * **Return address stack** stores return address in the processor and use them for jump predictor without having to deal with the stack
-  * Mispreduction has high cost
+  * Misprediction has high cost
 * **Memory dependencies**
   * **Prediction**
-    * We can optimistically assumen that ther is *no dependence* (it is the only asssumption that makes us gain time and the opposite assumption never leads to a functional mistake ...)
+    * We can optimistically assume that there is *no dependence* (it is the only asssumption that makes us gain time and the opposite assumption never leads to a functional mistake ...)
     * One could certainly do better than simply assuming that any potential RAW